W-David-Porter/acim/src/text/5-healing-and-wholeness/iv-teaching-and-healing/index.md

 ⁷*It is impossible to share opposing thoughts*.
 ⁸You can share only the thoughts that are of God and that God keeps for you.
 ⁹And the Kingdom of Heaven is of thoughts that God keeps for you.
-¹⁰The thoughts that oppose God remains with you until the Holy Spirit has reïnterpreted thoughts that oppose God in the light of the Kingdom, making thoughts that oppose God, too, worthy of being shared.
+¹⁰The thoughts that oppose God remains with you until the Holy Spirit has reinterpreted thoughts that oppose God in the light of the Kingdom, making thoughts that oppose God, too, worthy of being shared.
 ¹¹When thoughts that oppose God have been sufficiently purified God lets you give purified thoughts away.
 ¹²The decision to share purified thoughts *is* purified-thoughts’ purification.
 :::